-Groebner.jl is a package for fast and generic Gröbner bases computations based on Faugère's F4 algorithm written in Julia.
+Groebner.jl is a package for computing Gröbner bases written in Julia.
+Groebner.jl implements the Faugère's F4 algorithm and multi-modular computation.

 Installation